edwinibague/Seguridad_Informatica/README.md

      <br />

 4. Handling Scale and Performance:<br />
-   The solution that its propouse in this case is funtional in short scale but its posible that in future with terabytes of data, the solution hava problems, thouse error are normal because a relacional data base have problems to management a large quantities of data, but in another hand its posible scale the solution if use cloud, the cloud services like Amazon, Azure o Google, have the capacities to use the large quantities of data, is posible use tools like Apache Spark that provide a solution with particionet data.
-In this order its posible make a hibrid solution using a data lake with SQL relational, in this case is possible use and for this reazon Apache Spark can provide the tools, its posible in python wiht a library like pySpark. <br />
+   The solution proposed in this case is functional on a short scale but it is possible that in the future with terabytes of data the solution will have problems, errors are normal because a relational database has problems handling large amounts of data, but for On the other hand, it is possible to scale the solution if the cloud is used.
+Cloud services such as Amazon, Azure or Google have the ability to use large amounts of data.
+It is possible to use tools such as Apache Spark that provide a solution with participation data. .
+In this order it is possible to carry out a hybrid solution using a data lake with relational SQL, in this case its use is possible and for this Apache Spark can provide the tools, it is possible to use python with a library like pySpark. <br />

 5. Security and Compliance:<br />
-   To protect the confidential data, especialy the cibersecurity event data, is necesary implement comprehensive security mesure that covering all aspecs phisics, logics and administrative to garantee the information security. <br />
+   To protect sensitive data, especially cybersecurity event data, it is necessary to implement comprehensive security measures that cover all physical, logical and administrative aspects to ensure information security. <br />
-   The phisics access control, restringering the phisiscs access to servers, data centers and devices tha have storage or procesing confidencial data.
-The implementation of measure security like biometric sistems can reduce the probability to have access of thirt part.
-In adition is posible protect in case of natural desasters, the implementation the plans to protect the sistems in case of eventuaities like fires, earcuake and others, for this reazon a redundatian security copies or sistems like respald sources are a good form to protect the data in a phisiscs form.<br />
+   Physical access control, restricting physical access to servers, data centers and devices that store or process confidential data.
+Implementing security measures such as biometric systems can reduce the likelihood of third-party access.
+It is also possible to protect in the event of natural disasters, the implementation of plans to protect systems in case of eventualities such as fires, earthquakes and others, for this reason a redundant backup copy or systems as backup sources are a good way to protect data in physical form.<br />
-   In logic security cases, is necesary use access control like authentication to acces the data, two factor authentication, multifactor or roles baset in user permissions.Use a data encriptation, use an encriptation algorithms and cifrate keys.
-Implement solutions to ciber-atacs like DOS, using anti malware softwares, firewalls, IDS and IPS to protect the sistems of data.
-And other form is network secmentation, use VPNs to acces a data or isolate systems can protect the confidencial data. <br />
+   In logical security cases, it is necessary to use access controls such as authentication to access data, two-factor authentication, multi-factor, or roles based on user permissions.
+Use data encryption, encryption algorithms and encrypted keys.
+Implement solutions to cyber attacks such as DOS, using anti-malware software, firewalls, IDS and IPS to protect data systems.
+And another way is network segmentation, using VPN to access data or isolate systems can protect sensitive data. <br />
-   The administrative gestion security can be addressed with security capacitations for all employes, this medide can be use periodicaly to have more practices to protect the data. the implementation of one security team its a good form to prevent and mitigate a risk security, this teanm can provide the gestion, monitoring and register ald security data, on this way the team can take proccess to give answer for all incidents. <br />
+   Administrative management security can be addressed with security training for all employees, this measure can be used periodically to have more practices to protect data.
+The implementation of a security team is a good way to prevent and mitigate a security risk, this team can provide the management, monitoring and recording of all security data, in this way the team can take the process to respond to all incidents. <br />

    In Colombia, is necesary take in hands the laws and regulations that are aplicables, in this case in Colombia have a law 1273 of 2009, this stablisc the dispocition of cybercrime.
 The law 1581 of 2012, stabliched the personal data protection(LGPD).
 And the ciber Security nacional marck, that establich a a best practices and directrices to protect the infraestructure and informatic sistems of the country. <br />